jfernando-work/LisbonAirbnb_TableauDashboard/README.md

 # 🏡 Airbnb Listings in Lisbon, Portugal - Tableau Dashboard

-Welcome to the **Airbnb Lisbon Dashboard**, a Tableau-based interactive tool designed to explore and analyze Airbnb listings across Lisbon.
+A Tableau Dashboard to explore and analyze Airbnb listings across Lisbon.
 Whether you're a traveler, host, or data analyst, this dashboard offers insights into pricing, satisfaction, and neighborhood trends.

 ---